Financial Control Policy

 - A cheque must not be signed by the person to whom it is payable.

-- Hole in the wall type cash cards will only be accessible to the Treasurer and LPUK Charity Administrator, with their use be approved in advance.
+- Hole in the wall type cash cards will only be accessible to the Treasurer and LPUK Charity Administrator, with their use being approved in advance.

 - Expired cash cards will be cut in half and destroyed, with this being recorded.